What is a media mix and why is it important?

 As previously mentioned, a strength of digital is that it’s easier to measure results like click-through rates, opens, views, and how long audiences interacted with your ad.
 Digital advertising can be more cost-effective than traditional ads as well, helping you stretch your budget further.
 And, because you can do A/B testing and make real-time changes to messages, digital advertising also helps you zero in on the right content easier than, say, a TV spot that’s set in stone after it’s finalized.

-Amazon Advertising helps brands reach relevant audiences on and off Amazon
+Amazon Advertising helps brands reach relevant audiences anywhere they spend their time